awsdocs/amazon-chime-user-guide/doc_source/set-link.md

 **To set a personalized link**

-1. Choose the menu in the upper\-left corner by your name, and choose **My meeting bridge information**\.
+1. Open the actions menu in the upper\-left corner by your name, and choose **My meeting bridge information**\.

 1. For **Personalized ID:**, choose **Create your personalized ID**\.